mattix10/Focus-game/README.md

 ## General info

-I created this game to have fun.
+I created this game for fun.
 I created this project using MVC pattern and parcel.

 ## Technologies
 * Javascript